 Taking large amounts of dextromethorphan causes the user to experience an intense high that includes hallucinations.
-Despite its ready availability, its repeated abuse has been shown to cause substance dependence syndrome.
-Here we discuss dextromethorphan abuse.
+The repeated abuse of DXM has been shown to cause substance dependence syndrome, sometimes requiring treatment for addiction.
+Here we discuss DXM-containing cough syrup abuse.

 Dextromethorphan is typically abused by taking over the counter cough medicines that contain it.
 Cough syrups, such as Nyquil, Robitussin, Delsym, Theraflu, and Dimetapp DM, are often used as sources of dextromethorphan.

 Oral tablets, such as Coricidin or cough drops, are also popular choices.
 In both cases, extremely large doses of the pills or syrup are taken orally.
 The doses taken are usually drastically more than the recommended amount.

 Dextromethorphan is abused for the effects it causes in high doses.
 These include euphoria, disorientation, both visual and auditory hallucinations, and an increased awareness of one’s surroundings.

 With increasing doses or when mixed with other drugs such as alcohol, dextromethorphan’s disorienting and hallucinatory effects go up drastically.
 These effects are also coupled with a large number of unwanted side effects, such as trouble with speech, nausea, vomiting, sweating, and extreme dizziness.